SCCM Software Distribution Troubleshooting

 Reports

-SCCM reports should be the first thing to check the software deployment status.
-By looking into the report you can determine the scope of failure such as large scale failure, location based failure or client specific issues.
-A large scale failure may be caused by an issue with package or programe while issue can be related with specific client if deployment failure rate is low and limited to few clients.
+SCCM reports should be the first thing to check for the software deployment status.
+By looking into the report, you can determine the scope of failure, such as large-scale failure, location-specific failure or client-specific issues.
+A large-scale failure may be caused by an issue with a package or a program, while an issue can be related to a specific client if the deployment failure rate is low and limited to a few clients.

 There are multiple reports available for each category.
 All Software Distribution reports can be found in below folders under Monitoring > Reporting > reports.